-Published By and From: In addition to works published by, we also publish works from the LibraryPress@UF, as with Practicing Kindness in Crisis and the 2020 forthcoming DEI Guide for the LibraryPress@UF.
+Published By and From: In addition to works published by, we also publish works from the LibraryPress@UF, as with Practicing Kindness in Crisis and Promoting Diverse, Equitable & Inclusive Publishing Practices at UF (2021).
 This is in keeping with practices for specialized presses where the scope of work includes promulgating best practices and experimental work that pushes boundaries in support of community and capacity development.
 A premier publication by and from the LibrayPress@UF is SOURCE Magazine.
 SOURCE publishes contributions based on enduring relevance, relation to libraries and transformative collaboration, relation to DEI, and the centering of student voices (e.g., opportunity for students to engage in publishing and stories about student work).

 The LibraryPress@UF Editorial Collective is designed to serve as a vehicle for insight and guidance on new publications and ongoing program development.
 The Collective is charged with two main tasks: